isomorphic-software/smartclient-docs/classes/PickList.md

 If this pickList contains no options, should it be hidden?
 If unset, default behavior is to allow the empty pickList to show if it is databound.

 **Flags**: IRW

 ---
-## Attr: PickList.pickListSeparateValuesBaseStyle

-### Description
-Base Style for the cells in the [separate list](#attr-picklistseparatevalueslist) displayed when [PickList.specialValues](#attr-picklistspecialvalues) is set and [SelectItem.separateSpecialValues](SelectItem.md#attr-selectitemseparatespecialvalues) is true.
-See [cellStyleSuffixes](../kb_topics/cellStyleSuffixes.md#kb-topic-cellstylesuffixes) for details on how stateful suffixes are combined with the pickListBaseStyle to generate stateful cell styles.

-### Groups

-- pickList

-**Flags**: IR

----
 ## Attr: PickList.pickList